Umpqua Community College provides more than 1,435 parking spaces conveniently located near all the campus buildings.

 About 171 spaces are assigned to college faculty and staff.
 All employees are given a yearly parking permit.
 Designated parking spots for employees are marked by green lines, curbs and employee only signage.

-All part-time and full-time students also receive a yearly parking permit.
 Designated parking spots for students are marked by yellow lines, curbs and student only signage.

 All white marked lines and curbs are regarded as open parking.
 These spots are available to everyone.

 Specially designated parking areas are provided for motorcycles on campus.